jobbogamer/PokeStreamer-Tools/README.md

 The default settings are what [Failstream](https://twitch.tv/failstream) uses, since I initially wrote this tool for him.
 His upcoming stream needs are also what spur the [roadmap](#roadmap) below.

 **Note**: Any time you update the `config.json` file, you will need to rebuild the project by running `build.cmd`.
-Alternatively, from `/node/`, you can run
+Alternatively, from `/node/`, you can run `autobuild.cmd`.

-    node_modules/.bin/webpack --progress --color --watch --mode production

 This will automatically handle **most** changes to `config.json`, though changing some nuzlocke settings (e.g. enabling sound) won't update until you re-run webpack.
+If a change doesn't seem to be taking effect, your best bet is just to restart webpack/rerun build.cmd.
+(There's an open issue about the styles, which unfortunately aren't being updated properly.)

 #### Build